Caecily/ANTICS/ANTICS Core/Calls.md

     Modified by an item of equipment on the target’s person (e.g. ‘DROP that gun’), that piece of equipment must be dropped.
 If the prop is fragile it may instead be placed on the ground.
 If no duration is specified, they may immediately retrieve the item.
 ####EMOTE
     Modified by a feeling, the target must roleplay that feeling to the best of their ability (e.g. ‘EMOTE Rage’, ‘EMOTE Agreement’).
 EMOTE functions similarly to COMMAND, but gives the targetted player much greater discretion as to how the effect is portrayed.
-####EMPOWER
-    EMOTE Energized & Confident, SHIELD 1, NIX all ongoing negative effects on you.
-Also sets any personal variables to their maximum values.
-See a ref when it's next convenient.
 ####FADE
     Target disappears from view.
 They are affected by calls as normal, and can be detected indirectly (e.g. by SCANs, their voice, their contact with other players and objects, etc).
 ####FREEZE